 With an ancient history, lush landscapes and captivating culture, it’s clear why Chiang Mai is one of the best cities to visit in Thailand.
-Much more laid back and manageable than Bangkok, the compact Chiang Mai Old City is teeming with temples, family-run restaurants and fun local markets.
-We designed a perfect 3 Days in Chiang Mai Itinerary that explores the top highlights – and much more!
+We’ve designed a perfect 3 Days in Chiang Mai Itinerary that explores the top highlights – and much more!

 The Best Chiang Mai Itinerary